jbrt/aws-lambda-ec2-stop-start/README.md

 Here is few examples:

-- "Target1" as key and "Project:SmarterEFF" as value
+- "Target1" as key and "Project:MyProject" as value
 - "Target2" as key and "Environment:Production" as value
 - and so on

+With this example, functions will target instances with tag "Project" (with value to MyProject) **AND** tag "Environment" (with value "Production") applied on them.

+If one instance is part of an ASG (Auto Scaling Group), **this ASG will be** **suspended** while the instance is stopped to avoid instance deletion.

 ## How to deploy it ?

-You can use the Terraform called "deployment.tf" for doing that.
+You can use the Terraform called "lambda-deployment.tf" for doing that.
 By default, the functions will be named (but these names can be changed):

 - ${var.APP_NAME}-${var.ENV_NAME}-start
 - ${var.APP_NAME}-${var.ENV_NAME}-stop

-But you can modify that directly in the template.
+But you can modify that directly in the template or with tfvars files.

 ## How to triggered the lambda function ?